-“Before we touched, I had a vision of a plumb, dark-haired woman preparing food in the kitchen at the Manor.”
+“Before we touched, I had a vision of a plump, dark-haired woman preparing food in the kitchen at the Manor.”

 Eva released her arms.
 “You saw Cara?
 What was she doing?”

 Theotello pointed to the sketches.
-“Show was dicing mushrooms.
+“She was dicing mushrooms.
 I sensed danger.”

 “Oh, my heavens!”
 Eva gasped.
 “It was Cara.
 And now, she is planning to poison the rest of us.”

-She ran to the door, pulled it open, shouting behind, “We have to get back to Bon Abbi before she kills Josah.”
+She ran to the door, pulled it open, shouting, “We have to get back to Bon Abbi before she kills Josah and the others!”